HoangRbs/RSGameEngineUltimate/src/README.md

     }
 }
 ```
-## and then import it inside the outermost index.js file and run the game
+## and then import it inside the outermost index.js file src/index.js then run the game

 "src/index.js"
 ```